About

 ic challangeChallenges

-WIMBY addresses these challenges by involving citizens and stakeholders in the whole process, collecting concerns, developing easy-to-use tools, and promoting an open and transparent communication.
-To conduct a truly transparent and transdisciplinary research, we have involved experts such as renewable energy scientists, behavioural economists, terrestrial and marine ecologists, landscape and urban planners, environmental scientists, wind power engineers, lawyers, physicists, climate and sustainability scientists, human-computer interaction developers, human geography experts and non-profit associations.
+To conduct truly transparent and transdisciplinary research, we involved experts such as renewable energy scientists, behavioural economists, terrestrial and marine ecologists, landscape and urban planners, environmental scientists, wind power engineers, lawyers, physicists, climate and sustainability scientists, human-computer interaction developers, human geography experts, and non-profit associations.

 tenets of Transitional Justice in WIMBY